Unfortunately, there is no one size fits all answer to what causes thin hair.

 Thankfully, there are many causes of thin hair and equally as many ways to combat it.

-To help you get your thick locks back, or to achieve thick hair for the first time, I have rounded up the top causes of thin hair, and some of the easiest ways to fight it.
+And to help you get your thick locks back, or to achieve thick hair for the first time, I have rounded up the top causes of thin hair, and some of the easiest ways to fight it.

-What causes thin hair?
+what causes thin hair

-However, the cause of hair loss is not simple.
+Simply put, thinning hair is caused by hair loss (duh).
+But the cause of hair loss is not simple.

 In fact, there is a multitude of different reasons that your hair could be thinning.